kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 **Observations 1:**

 ![](/assets/img/RL/DQN/hidden_layer.png)
-*Plot 5_a: Rewards vs Episodes plot to show the performance of the DQN agent when the number of hidden layer is varied.*
+*Plot 5_a: Rewards vs Episodes plot to show the performance of the DQN agent when the number of hidden layers is varied.*

 **Conclusion 1:**